Examples of Payroll Journal Entries For Salaries

 In addition to the salaries recorded above, the company has incurred additional expenses pertaining to the salaried payroll for this semi-monthly period of December 16–31.
 These expenses must be included in the December financial statements, as shown in the next journal entry:

-Salaried Payroll Entry #2: To record additional payroll-related expense for salaried employees for the work period of December 16-31.
+Salaried Payroll Entry #2: To record additional payroll-related expenses for salaried employees for the work period of December 16-31.

 On payday, December 31, the checks will be distributed to the salaried employees.
 The following entry will record the issuance of those payroll checks.